 It is very important to really look into your profile and understand how an INSEAD MBA fits for you instead of quoting from the school’s marketing taglines.

-What would be your preparation tips for an applicant?
+What would be your INSEAD interview tips for an upcoming applicant?

 INSEAD clearly states that it is looking for a set of characteristics in its future students.
 These are diversity, international exposure and motivation, intellectual capacity and leadership & team management.

 As long as you portray all these aspects holistically in your profile you have a fair chance as an applicant to INSEAD.
 Sometimes applicants do not come from a strong position for characteristics like leadership or international exposure.
 In such cases it is important to connect with the INSEAD students and alumni and discuss about how the applicant can enhance their answers and share stories or experience that can play to their strength.

 - NYU Stern MBA Essays|Sample Essays Compilation - February 28, 2019

 - ISB YLP Essays Collection | Sample Essays of Successfull ISB YLP Admits - February 26, 2019